ClusterHQ/flocker/docs/indepth/installation.rst

 Flocker requires the latest available kernel.

+..
+TODO get rid of the quotes in this task

 .. task:: upgrade_kernel_ubuntu

 Flocker requires ZFS, and installing ZFS requires that the running kernel be the one that will eventually be used.